mahmudulmashrafe/Web_Scraping_and_Data_Pipeline_Development_with_Python_Docker_Airflow_and_MongoDB/README.md

-# MongoDB, Python, and Apache Airflow Integration
+# Web Scraping using MongoDB, Python, and Apache Airflow Integration

 This project demonstrates how to set up a data pipeline using MongoDB, Python, and Apache Airflow, all orchestrated with Docker Compose.
 The pipeline fetches real estate advertisements from [Finn.no](https://www.finn.no/realestate/newbuildings/search.html), processes the data, and stores it in a MongoDB database.